Codecademy/docs/content/c/concepts/compiling/compiling.md

   - 'paths/computer-science'
 ---

 Compiling is a term used for converting code written by a programmer in languages such as C, C++, etc. (source code) into machine understandable code (machine code).
-Compiling is carried out by a compiler and this whole process of converting source code into machine code is known as Compilation.
+Compiling is carried out by a compiler.
+The process of converting source code into machine code is known as Compilation.

 ## Stages of Compiling a C Program